-- 1. A General Assembly comprises of 30 independent members representing PIF's ultimate shareholder, the people of Palestine. the President appoints the General Assembly, members of which represent the business community, academia, regulatory agencies and civil society.
-The General Assembly provides strategic guidance to the Board of Directors, approves annual reports and financial statements, appoints the external auditor and approves the distribution of dividends to the Palestinian treasury. - 2.
-A Board of Directors comprises of 11 independent members appointed by the President from reputable businessmen and experts in finance and management.
+- 1. A General Assembly comprises of 30 independent members representing PIF's ultimate shareholder, the people of Palestine.
+General Assembly members are appointed by the President and representing the business community, academia, regulatory agencies and civil society.
+The General Assembly provides strategic guidance to the Board of Directors, approves annual reports and financial statements, appoints external auditor and approves the distribution of dividends to the Palestinian treasury. - 2.
+A Board of Directors comprises of 11 independent members appointed by the President from leading business figures, economists and policy makers.
 The Board is responsible for setting PIF's goals and objectives, strategy, assets allocation, and overseeing PIF operations.
-The Board has the following committees; governance committee, audit committee, investment committee, and Human Resources committee. - 3.
+The Board has the following committees; audit and governance committee, investment committee, and Human Resources committee. - 3.
 An executive management team responsible for implementing PIF's strategy and overseeing daily operations.
 The management team reports to the Board of Directors.